MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/high-security-iaas-content.md

 **Network Firewalls**

 Another way to control network security is through [virtual network traffic routing](/azure/virtual-network/virtual-networks-udr-overview) and *forced tunneling*.
 Azure automatically creates system routes and assigns the routes to each subnet in a virtual network.
-You can't create or remove system routes, but you can override some system routes with custom routes.
+Default system routes cannot be created or removed, but they can be overridden with custom routes.
 Custom routing lets you route traffic over a *network virtual appliance (NVA)* like a firewall or proxy, or drop unwanted traffic, which has a similar effect to blocking the traffic with an NSG.

-You can use NVAs like [Azure Firewall](/azure/firewall/overview) to allow, block, and inspect network traffic.
+NVAs like [Azure Firewall](/azure/firewall/overview) provide the ability to allow, block, and inspect network traffic.
 Azure Firewall is a managed, highly available platform firewall service.
-You can also deploy third-party NVAs from the [Azure Marketplace](https://azuremarketplace.microsoft.com).
+Third-party NVAs from the [Azure Marketplace](https://azuremarketplace.microsoft.com) may also be used.
 To make these NVAs highly available, see [Deploy highly available network virtual appliances](../../networking/guide/nva-ha.yml).

 **Web Application Firewalls**